thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         **F﻿riendly, engaging crew -** Our crew love people just as much as they love boats :-)
+    - title: How far in advance should we book a Christmas Boat Party Charter?
+      dropdownContent: >-
+        It depends on how flexible you are with your preferred sailing date, time and vessel.

+        For high-demand dates, especially Fri-Sun in November and December — we recommend booking your Christmas party boat charter as early as possible.
+Many of our returning guests secure their charter as soon as they step off the boat this year to lock in their preferred date.

+        That said, by June or July there is often still some excellent availability for Christmas party charters on the Gold Coast.

+        If you’re flexible with your sail date and happy to book a midweek cruise, it’s sometimes possible to secure a charter even a week or two before your event.
     - title: What's Included
       dropdownContent: >-
         * Private use of your own beautiful sailing catamaran for 3 to 6 hours